arunhotra/ansible-bigip-upgrades/Readme.md

 ### Playbook - upgrade.yml

   * Roles run first and then after the success criteria is true.
-The first time it assigns one of the vcmp hosts as standby and the other time it will assign the other vcmp host as standby.
+Following are the roles.

 ### Roles